7 Tips to Boost Your Sales on MarketplacesBy James Barnes, February 19th 2019

 Google's Keyword Planner is very helpful for this task, and you can use the keywords and terms in the listing title, features, descriptions and the search terms in the back-end too.

-You should review your conversion rate when you’re optimising your descriptions.
 If your conversion rate increases for the correct source, the keywords and terms you've used are working as your listings are appearing, and people are buying your product, but you should continue to monitor this.
 However, if there’s a significant decrease in your conversion rate, you know that the keywords and terms might not be the correct ones.

 Optimisation is trial and error and should always be monitored and maintained.
 It isn’t a quick win unfortunately.